 yarn jar /usr/hdp/current/hadoop-mapreduce-client/hadoop-mapreduce-examples.jar

-This generates the list of sample from the previous section of this document.
+This command generates the list of sample from the previous section of this document.

 Use the following command to get help on a specific sample.
 In this case, the wordcount sample: